 The apostle Paul considered the ‘believers‘ in these passages to be “formerly of the gentiles/nations”, and now ‘part of the body of Messiah’, grafted-into the Commonwealth of Israel; thereby, Israelites.

 Being ‘of the gentiles’ is not what you want to be, it’s what you want to ‘formerly be‘.

-Another critical deception in translation that has been kept from us, is the fact that in 1 Corinthians 5:1, 10:20, 12:2, listed above, almost every single contemporary translation changes the Greek word “ethnos” from ‘gentiles/nations’ to the English word “pagans”, in order to propagate the dogma that believers “from among the nations” are still gentiles but no longer pagans.
+Another critical deception in translation that has been kept secret from us, is the fact that in 1 Corinthians 5:1, 10:20, 12:2, listed above, almost every single contemporary Bible changed the Greek word “ethnos” from ‘gentiles/nations’ to the English word “pagans”, in order to propagate the dogma that believers originally “from among the nations” are still gentiles but no longer pagans.
 All of the early translations of these verses use the English words gentiles/nations.
 The contemporary translators “conveniently” use the word “pagans” here to fit their own agenda, when in a hundred other places they always translate ‘ethnos’ as G1484Gentiles!

-However, as you can see from Paul’s own mouth, in the original Greek, those that choose to believe in the Messiah of Israel and choose to covenant with the God of Abraham, Isaac and Jacob MUST cast off their “former” citizenship with “the nations/gentiles” and “graft into the Olive Tree of Israel“; to be citizens of Israel and “no longer of the gentiles”.
+However, as you can see from Paul’s own mouth, in the original Greek, those that choose to believe in the Messiah of Israel and choose to covenant with the God of Abraham, Isaac and Jacob MUST renounce their citizenship with “the nations/gentiles” (former) and “graft into the Olive Tree of Israel“; to be citizens of Israel and “no longer of the gentiles”.

 What does the apostle Paul say?

 Romans 2:28-29 For no one is a Jew who is merely one outwardly, nor is circumcision outward and physical.
 But a Jew is one inwardly, and circumcision is a matter of the heart, by the Spirit, not by the letter.
 His praise is not from man but from God.